Publishing with Elsevier: step-by-step

 1. Find a journal

-Download our 'Get Published' quick guide', which outlines the essential steps in preparing a paper.
-(This is also available in Chinese.)
-You can find information about the publishing process in the 'Understanding the publishing process' guide.
-It covers topics such as how to use the submission system EES, Authors' Rights, Ethics and Plagiarism, and journal and article metrics.
+You can find information about the publishing process in the understanding the publishing process guide.
+It covers topics such as authors' rights, ethics and plagiarism, and journal and article metrics.

 3. Submit and revise

 You can submit to most Elsevier journals using our online systems.
 The system you use will depend on the journal to which you submit.
 You can access the relevant submission system via the "submit your paper" link on the Elsevier.com journal homepage of your chosen journal.

 Alternatively, if you have been invited to submit to a journal, follow the instructions provided to you.

 Once submitted, your paper will be considered by the editor and if it passes initial screening, it will be sent for peer review by experts in your field.
 If deemed unsuitable for publication in your chosen journal, the editor may suggest you transfer your submission to a more suitable journal, via an article transfer service.

 You can track the status of your submitted paper online.
 The system you use to track your submission will be the same system to which you submitted.
 Use the reference number you received after submission to track your submission.